-On Block 197, Alvopetro discovered the Caburé natural gas field as discussed above.
-Costs to date on the remainder of the block include drilling and testing the 197(1) well in 2014, as well as historical costs including seismic costs associated with 5.9 km2 of 3D seismic and 122.3 km of 2D seismic incurred prior to 2014 and prior acquisition costs including bid round bonuses.
+A portion of Block 197 is now part of the Caburé natural gas field as discussed above.
+The remainder of the block is attributable to the Gomo project and costs to date include drilling and testing the 197(1) well in 2014, as well as historical costs for 5.9 km2 of 3D seismic, 122.3 km of 2D seismic, and prior acquisition costs including bid round bonuses.
 This block is currently in the PAD phase.
 Work outstanding under the PAD includes a stimulation of the 197(1) well.
-In 2017, the ANP approved the suspension of the PAD due to the lack of an environmental permit for stimulation of the 197(1) well.
+In 2017, the ANP approved the suspension of the PAD pending receipt of the environmental permit for stimulation of the 197(1) well.
 Additional work on Block 197 will be undertaken pending the results of the stimulation and long-term production testing on the 183(1) well.